About Dangerzone

 - Otherwise uses PyMuPDF to convert RGB pixel data into a compressed, flat PDF

-- Stores safe PDF in separate volume
+- Stores the safe PDF in the specified directory with the

 Here are types of documents that Dangerzone can convert into safe PDFs: